Student Loan Features and Rates

 - 0.25% interest rate reduction when you sign up for automatic payments2

-- You can apply for one semester or the entire academic year
+- Apply for one semester or the entire academic year

 - Variety of payment options while you're in school to help reduce your overall loan costs

-- A co-signer release that may be requested after 24 consecutive, on-time principal interest payments3
+- A co-signer release that may be requested after 24 consecutive, on-time principal and interest payments3

 - Rates & Terms